 Build Like and Trust

 You have probably already done this to some extent, but it takes another layer of trust to serve as a coach.
 A critical step is being visible—don’t hide in your office or behind a to-do list.
 It may mean meeting more frequently with your partners and managers.
 It may also mean learning to communicate based on personality type.
 Coaches also need to respect confidentiality.
 When people turn to coaches for help, they are often feeling vulnerable.
 Demonstrating that you can be trusted to react with respect and to protect confidential information is crucial to building the trust needed as a coach.
-Finally, trust is earned by asking permission for honest and open feedback.
+Finally, you can earn trust by asking permission for honest and open feedback.
 In many cases, you may have advice that can be hard to swallow for the person being coached.
-Be sure to ask permission to deliver this kind of honest, direct feedback, and hold back if you aren’t getting that permission either explicitly or inferred.
+Be sure to ask permission to deliver this kind of honest, direct feedback.
+Hold back if you aren’t getting that permission either explicitly or inferred.